-Midwives, health visitors and local trained volunteer mothers (peer supporters) are there to help you get breastfeeding off to a good start.
-They can give you lots of information and support just when you need it.
+Midwives, health visitors and trained local volunteers (peer supporters) are there to help you get breastfeeding off to a good start.
+They can give you lots of information and support when you need it.

 You could also go to your local drop-in baby clinic to see a health visitor face to face.